 6. TAKE BREAKS

 Okay, I will say that there’s a fine line between breaks and procrastination.
 But if you’ve reached the point where you’re mentally drained, trying to push through and declutter anyway is only going to frustrate or discourage you.
-Take some time to grab a cup of tea, dance it out, take a cat nap, or check out these awesome decluttering quotes.
+Take some time to grab a cup of tea, meditate to an awesome potty-mouthed meditation, dance it out, take a cat nap, or check out these awesome decluttering quotes.

 I also recommend that you make a note of what caused the decision fatigue, so you can pace yourself better in the future.
 Grab a pen and paper, and answer the following questions: